A square is an essential tool for any woodworker or carpenter. It’s extremely helpful for making sure that your cuts are precise and accurate.

 Whether you need a speed square, framing square, a combination square, these woodworking squares are the best on the market!

 In a hurry?
-My favorite overall square is the iGaging Precision Double Square.
+My favorite overall square is the iGaging Precision Double Square because of its accuracy, price, and size.

 Types of Squares and Uses